 As individual personalities, we all subconsciously seek and want things that suit our ways.
-No matter how open we are to change, we tend to gravitate towards things that are attuned to our likes and comforts.
+No matter how open we are to change, we tend to gravitate toward things that are attuned to our likes and comforts.
+But in relationships, that can cause troubles as one becomes unused to compromising.
 That’s when relationship arguments begin to take hold.

-Primarily because relationships require us to adjust our perspective and incorporate another person’s likes and comfort too we sometimes refuse to be accommodating or even become selfish in a relationship.
+Primarily because relationships require us to adjust our perspective and incorporate another person’s likes and comfort too, we sometimes refuse to be accommodating or even start acting selfishly in a relationship.
+Betrayal, not meeting one another’s expectations or hurtful words are also other reasons which can cause toxic relationship arguments.

 What Causes Arguments In A Relationship?

 Relationship arguments can start for a variety of reasons.
-They can arise from deep-rooted conflicts which have gone unaddressed or mere annoyances that are starting to get on one’s nerves.
+For instance, couples who have started a new relationship and are still getting to know each other may find themselves grappling with many new relationship arguments.
+From deep-rooted conflicts which have gone unaddressed in the past or mere annoyances that are starting to get on one’s nerves, toxic relationship arguments can start anywhere.

-Sometimes they even behave like wildfires.
-One thing leads to another and every repressed issue or grievance begins to manifest itself.
-This can lead to a long series of heated discussions and blame-games.
+Sometimes they even rage on like intense wildfires.
+One thing leads to another and every repressed issue or grievance begins to present itself like never before.
+This can lead to a long series of heated discussions and blame games that will exhaust the two of you.
 Here’s is a roundup of what cause arguments in a relationship:

 - Disagreements over issues big and small, ranging from which movie to watch to having a baby in the future